-APFS Encrypted security issues and Keychain Access, solved with macOS High Sierra 10.13 Supplemental Update
+Security issues APFS ENCRYPTED and Keychain Access, solved with Macos High Sierra 10.13 Supplemental Update

 Apple has recently published a very important Supplemental Update for all Mac users who have installed macOS High Sierra 10.13.

-In macOS High Sierra 10.13 Supplemental Update are solving some graphic malfunctions for Adobe InDesign and a bugs which did not allow Delete Messages Received In Yahoo Mail Application.
+In macOS High Sierra 10.13 Supplemental Update are solving some malfunctions for Adobe InDesign and a bug that did not allow deleting messages received in the Mail application from Yahoo!.

-The most serious part of this additional update is related to two security issues, which came "bundled" with the new High Sierra operating system.
+The most serious part of this additional update is related to two security issues, which came "as a package" with the new High Sierra operating system.

-A bug in the application disk Utility which does visible password for formatted disc volumes APFS Encrypted.
+A bug in the application Disk Utility that makes visible password for disk volumes formatted APFS Encrypted.

-The video posted on Twitter shows exactly how to find the APFS encrypted volume password using Disk Utility.
+In the video posted on Twitter, you can see exactly how to find the password of an APFS encrypted volume, using Disk Utility.

 Released October 5, 2017